tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-09-tech-comm-trends-more-collaboration-with-engineers.md

 ## More complexity in technology is driving the valuation of technical knowledge

 What exactly is driving the emphasis on technical knowledge over writing skills?
 If you consider an analogy from economics, technical knowledge is becoming more prized because it is becoming a scarce commodity.
-And it is becoming scarcer because technology is getting more complex and specialized.
+And it is becoming a scarce commodity because technology is getting more complex and specialized.
 It is the law of supply and demand at work in the enterprise, applied to knowledge.
 When very few people have knowledge of X, your possession of X knowledge can make you highly valued (assuming people care about X).

 Some will object that technical writers *are* specialists, but of another kind of knowledge.
 As a technical writer, you're a specialist in language simplification, clarity, information usability, publishing, and user analysis.
 But is this type of knowledge *special* enough?
 Is it valued enough in the enterprise?
 Perhaps not.
 People seem to get by with simple tools like wikis and Microsoft Word, but they can't get by without the raw technical content.